wangluheng328/Covid19-and-Crime/submission/README.md

       	- crime_type.csv: data from crime_new.csv grouped by date and crime type then count total incident per date for each type
       	- epid_clean.csv: data from epid_new.csv without unnecessary columns and uniformed date format
       * a few demonstrations would be shown on the interface in the process
-  basic_statistics:
+  - **basic_statistics**:
+    - **allcrime_day_stats.SCALA**:
-    allcrime_day_stats.SCALA: read in both crime and covid data;
+      	- read in both crime and covid data;
-			get rid of covid data in NY areas other than NYC since crime data are for NYC only;
+	- get rid of covid data in NY areas other than NYC since crime data are for NYC only;
-			merge covid and crime dataframes and get basic statistics for both (mean, median, max, min, etc.) allcrime_newconfirmed_month_stats.SCALA:read in both crime and covid data;
+	- merge covid and crime dataframes and get basic statistics for both (mean, median, max, min, etc.) allcrime_newconfirmed_month_stats.SCALA:read in both crime and covid data;
 			get rid of covid data in NY areas other than NYC since crime data are for NYC only;
 			group both dataframes by month, merge, and get basic statistics;